georgiapoppy/shoe-store/README.md

-# PROJECTS
+# SHOE STORE
-Here are a couple coding projects I have been working on :)

-CALCULATOR: A HTML Calculator program using CSS and JavaScript

-SHOE STORE DATABASE + WEBSITE: A webpage where users can search through a variety of shoes in an SQL Database.
+A webpage where users can search through a variety of shoes in a Database.
+Coded using HTML + CSS + JavaScript + SQL + AJAX Requests :)